aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 Considered for removal.

-SEQ - Set On Equal
+.. opcode:: SEQ - Set On Equal

 .. math::